alphonse92/vplplusplus_api/readme.md

 1. HOST: The domain where the api is allocated.
 2. PORT: API port
+3. PUBLIC: is the public path to the API, usefull when run it besida a gateway
-3. NODE_ENV: enviroment name,
+4. NODE_ENV: enviroment name,
-4. SYSTEM_CORES: the api will use this cores in the host cpu,
+5. SYSTEM_CORES: the api will use this cores in the host cpu,
-5. MONGO: mongo connection string
+6. MONGO: mongo connection string
-6. MYSQL: mysql connection string
+7. MYSQL: mysql connection string
-7. MOODLE_HOST: Moodle host
+8. MOODLE_HOST: Moodle host
-8. MOODLE_PORT: Moodle port
+9. MOODLE_PORT: Moodle port
-9. MOODLE_DB_PREFIX: Moddle table prefix
+10. MOODLE_DB_PREFIX: Moddle table prefix
-10. MOODLE_AUTH_TYPE: for now, is only available 'saltedcrypt'.
+11. MOODLE_AUTH_TYPE: for now, is only available 'saltedcrypt'.
 It is the alghoritm that moodle use to validate the user passwords
-11. GOOGLE_CLIENT_ID: In order to login with gooogle, it should be the client application in your google console.
+12. GOOGLE_CLIENT_ID: In order to login with gooogle, it should be the client application in your google console.
-12. TOKEN_SECRET: JWT secret.
+13. TOKEN_SECRET: JWT secret.
 Be carefull and does not exposes that.
-13. TOKEN_EXP_MINUTES: It could be `NEVER` or a number.
+14. TOKEN_EXP_MINUTES: It could be `NEVER` or a number.
 Its the time in minutes that the tokens will expires for the users sessions
-14. CACHE_FOLDER: Host url for caching
+15. CACHE_FOLDER: Host path for caching folder
-15. OPEN_DEVELOPMENT_ENDPOINT: Potentially dangerous.
+16. OPEN_DEVELOPMENT_ENDPOINT: Potentially dangerous.
 Its exposes a development endpoint.
-16. SHOW_CONFIG_AT_STARTUP: print the current configuration that the api take.
+17. SHOW_CONFIG_AT_STARTUP: print the current configuration that the api take.
 Only admit true.

 # Running